Measurements of observables sensitive to colour reconnection in $t\bar{t}$ events with the ATLAS detector at $\sqrt{s}=13$ TeV: Samples of data and simulated events

 Samples of events simulating \ttbar and $tW$ production were generated with the \POWHEGBOX[v2]~\cite{Nason:2004rx,Frixione:2007nw,Frixione:2007vw,Alioli:2009je,Alioli:2010xd,Re:2010bp,Frederix:2012dh} next-to-leading-order (NLO) matrix-element generator, setting $\mtop = 172.5\,\GeV$.
 The \NNPDF[3.0nlo] PDF set~\cite{Ball:2014uwa} implementing the five-flavour scheme was used.
 Parton showers, hadronisation and the underlying event were modelled using \PYTHIA[8.230] with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} and the \NNPDF[2.3lo] PDF set.
 The {\POWHEGBOX}\,+\,\PYTHIA generator set-up implements a matching scheme for their modelling of hard emissions that avoids double counting them.
 The matrix-element--to--parton-shower matching is steered by the \hdamp parameter, which controls the $\pt$ of the first additional gluon emission beyond the \LO Feynman diagram and therefore regulates the high-\pt emission against which the \ttbar system recoils.
 Harder emissions in the parton shower are then vetoed.
 Event generation was run with $\hdamp =1.5\times \mtop$~\cite{ATL-PHYS-PUB-2016-020}.
 The renormalisation and factorisation scales were set dynamically on an event-by-event basis, namely to $\muR = \muF = \sqrt{\mtop^2 + \pt^2(t)}$ for \ttbar production and to $\muR = \muF = \mtop$ for $tW$ production.
 Decays of bottom and charm hadrons were simulated using the \EVTGEN[1.6.0] program~\cite{Lange:2001uf}.
 When generating $tW$ events, the diagram-removal scheme~\cite{Frixione:2008yi} was employed to handle the interference with \ttbar\ production~\cite{ATL-PHYS-PUB-2016-020}.

 The cross-section of \ttbar production was scaled to the next-to-next-to-leading-order (NNLO) predictions by the \TOPpp[2.0] program (see Ref.~\cite{Czakon:2011xx} and references therein), which include the resummation of next-to-next-to-leading logarithmic (NNLL) soft-gluon terms.
 A value of $\sigma(\ttbar)=832^{+47}_{-51}\,$pb was used, assuming $\mtop=172.5\,\GeV$.
-The total cross-section for $tW$ production was computed at NLO in QCD with the \HATHOR[2.1] program~\cite{Aliev:2010zk,Kant:2014oha} and the simulated event sample was scaled to $\sigma(tW+\tbar W)=71.7\pm3.8\,$pb.
+The total cross-section for $tW$ production was computed at NLO in QCD with the addition of third-order corrections of soft-gluon emissions by resuming NNLL terms~\cite{Kidonakis:2021vob} and the simulated event sample was scaled to $\sigma(tW+\tbar W)=71.7\pm3.8\,$pb.

 The production of a $\ttbar$ pair in association with a vector boson $V$ was modelled at NLO using the \MGNLO[2.3.3] generator~\cite{Alwall:2014hca} with the \NNPDF[3.0nlo] set of PDFs.
 The events were interfaced to \PYTHIA[8.210] for modelling of the parton showers, using the A14 tune and the \NNPDF[2.3lo] PDF set.
 The decays of bottom and charm hadrons were simulated using \EVTGEN[1.2.0].
 Cross-sections were calculated at NLO QCD and NLO EW accuracy using \MGNLO as reported in Ref.~\cite{deFlorian:2016spz}.
 The predicted values are $0.88^{+0.09}_{-0.11}\,$pb and $0.60^{+0.08}_{-0.07}\,$pb for $\ttbar{+}Z$ and $\ttbar{+}W$, respectively, where the uncertainties were estimated from variations of \alphas and the renormalisation and factorisation scales.